josefin-werme/LAVA/README.md

     -   ***controls:*** number of controls

-        -   set to 0 for continuous phenotypes (important!)
+        -   set to 0 for continuous phenotypes (important!); the case / control ratio is used to determine which phenotypes are binary / continuous).

     -   ***prevalence*** (optional): the population prevalence of binary phenotypes

-        -   this is only relevant if you want an estimate of the local population h2 for binary phenotypes.
-Estimates of the observed local sample h2 are still provided
+        -   this is only relevant if you want an estimate of the local population *h*<sup>2</sup> for binary phenotypes.
+Estimates of the observed local sample *h*<sup>2</sup> are still provided

     -   ***filename***: paths and file names to the relevant summary statistics

 -   **Summary statistics** for all phenotypes of interest.
-To accommodate common summary statistics formats, a number of different column names are possible for the same column type (but only ONE should be provided; i.e do not provide a file that contains multiple valid SNP ID columns):
+To accommodate common summary statistics formats, a number of different column names are possible for the same column type (but **only ONE** header should be provided for each category; i.e do not provide a file that contains multiple valid SNP ID columns):

     -   ***SNP / ID / SNPID\_UKB/ SNPID / MarkerName / RSID***: SNP IDs